Your preferences have been updated.

 Prior to my shaping up, I was in such pain, it was torment just to walk from my bed to my bathroom in the morning.
 Now, I would rather walk than ride to the market, or town, or any errand that I need do, aside from my normal morning constitutional.

 I started slowly, gradually working my way to the extensive exercise program I now follow.
 I lost 60 pounds within the first four months, dropping several sizes along the way.
-I, and my doctor, were delighted.
+My doctor and I were delighted.

 While investigating the possibility of making a documentary about my journey, and the diabetes situation on Aruba, I discovered some shocking statistics.
 Aruba is one of 23 countries in the International Diabetes Federation (IDF) NAC (North American/Caribbean Region.)
 By the close of 2015, 10,700 cases of Type II diabetes had been diagnosed and recorded on the island.

-This has made Aruba not only the country where diabetes is most prevalent in proportion to every other nation in the region, but we also surpass all other nations around the world, again, proportionate to our population.
-Not so surprising considering the typical Aruban diet is highly concentrated with fats, starches and sweets.
+This has made Aruba not only the country where diabetes is most prevalent in proportion to every other nation in the region, but we also surpassed all other nations around the world, again, proportionate to our population.
+Not so surprising considering the typical Aruban diet is highly concentrated with fats, starches, and sweets.

 IBISA is Aruba's official arm of the Ministry of Health and Sport that supervises the annual schedule for these fun run/walks, called "caminatas" in Papiamento, and announcements of upcoming events can be found on their Facebook page.